Beet Salad with roasted beets, fresh citrus, creamy goat or feta cheese, candied almonds, and a tangy citrus-balsamic vinaigrette.

 Beet Salad

-Here's our favorite Beet Salad complete with perfectly caramelized roasted beets, fresh citrus, creamy goat (or feta) cheese, and sweet candied almonds.
-Add a drizzle of our favorite tangy citrus-balsamic vinaigrette to perfectly finish everything off!
+My favorite Beet Salad combines caramelized roasted beets, fresh citrus, creamy goat or feta cheese, and sweet candied almonds.
+Drizzle with a tangy citrus-balsamic vinaigrette for the perfect finish!

 Ingredients